 All of this leads to one conclusion.
 There is no more escaping the need to have HTTPS on the online business website.

 The problem with HTTP websites is that it gives hackers the loophole to manipulate the information exchanged between a web browser and a web server before it reaches the intended recipient.

-HTTPS (HyperText Transport Protocol Secure) is a secured version of HTTP used to encrypt communication between the web servers and web browsers.
+HTTPS (HyperText Transport Protocol Secure) is a secured version of HTTP used to encrypt communication between web servers and web browsers.
 Google also encourages webmasters to adopt HTTPS connection using an SSL certificate for their site, which helps to encrypt all of the information transmitted across networks to make the secure web.

-According to Google Chrome’s Transparency Report, there has been a considerably increased encryption rate from Android devices and ChromeOS browser since Google decided to mark “Secure” label to all encrypted sites, it means the in-between year of 2014 and 2018:
+According to Google Chrome’s Transparency Report, there has been a considerably increased encryption rate from Android devices and ChromeOS browser since Google decided to mark the “Secure” label to all encrypted sites, it means the in-between year of 2014 and 2018:

 - 76% of Chrome traffic originating from Android is secured, up from 42%

 - 85% of Chrome traffic on ChromeOS is secured now, up from 67%

 - 83 of the top 100 websites on the web use HTTPS by default, up from 37

 All this might make any online user aware of the importance of the HTTPS site.
 But, for larger enterprises, especially those working in the eCommerce space, banking, healthcare, etc. there is a need for in-depth authentication of website ownership and organization identity, legal existence status.
 It can be made possible only with the use of an extended validation SSL certificate issued by the Certificate Authority for your domain.